Dental Implant: A Definition

 After the decision to place a dental implant has been made, the entire team comes together for the evaluation and comprehensive exam of the patient.
 Surgeon, dentist and patient develop a careful plan of treatment before the work begins.
 The oral surgeon is responsible for surgically placing the implants, while the restorative dentist takes impressions of the stabilized implants in order to create the crowns.

 The teamwork continues long after the implant and crown have been placed, however.
-Follow-up exams with the oral and maxillofacial surgeon and restorative dentist are critical, and progress is carefully charted to provide the highest level of aftercare.
+Follow-up exams with the oral and maxillofacial surgeon and restorative dentist are critical, and progress is carefully charted to provide the highest level of aftercare following dental implant surgery.

 Are Dental Implants Right for You?